Wearing a mask or face covering if you have a lung condition

 What about the environmental impact of all of these single use masks and gloves?

-Face coverings can be washed a reused so are a better choice for the environment than surgical masks.
+Face coverings can be washed and reused so are a better choice for the environment than surgical masks.

 How do I make a cloth face covering?